Skip to main content

 Participant Support Costs (PSC)

-- The College strongly recommends that each department creates a segment for all other non-NSF projects that contain PSC.
+• The College strongly recommends that each department create a segment for all other non-NSF projects that contain PSC.

 Meal Exemptions

 Subsistence is an allowance for meal costs, including gratuities.
-To be eligible for allowances while in travel status, the employee must be acting in an official capacity as required by his or her work activities and the travel destination must be at least 35 miles from the employee’s duty station or home, whichever is less.
+To be eligible for allowances while in travel status, the employee must be acting in an official capacity as required by their work activities, and the travel destination must be at least 35 miles from the employee’s duty station or home, whichever is closer.

-Check to see if there is an email from Contracts and Grants concerning “Meal Exemptions” (two types: per diem is exempt and per diem is NOT exempt).
+Check for an email from Contracts and Grants regarding “Meal Exemptions” (there are two types: per diem is exempt, and per diem is NOT exempt).

-- You can scan in the form with the appropriate signatures and email it to Pat Hayes with a copy to Laurinda Perez.
-They will print, review, sign, and email the form directly to Contracts and Grants (C&G) with a copy to you.
+• You can scan the form with the appropriate signatures and email it to Pat Hayes, with a copy to Laurinda Perez.
+They will print, review, sign, and email the form directly to Contracts and Grants (C&G), with a copy to you.

-- The current per diem rates can be found at the University Controller’s Office.
+• The current per diem rates are available from the University Controller’s Office.

 Meal Exemption: Per Diem